tonyrog/xbus/README.md

 one, number of components respectivly.
 The patterns must replace a complete component and can not match inside components, so *a*.b is not a topic pattern but a.*.b is.

-Meta information is stored in the "{META}" sub tree.
-The meta information for topic "a.b.c" may be "{META}.a.b.c", [{unit,"m/s"},{retain,100},{persistent,true}].
-Special topic is also "a.b.c.#" which is the current position when retain > 1, the retained values are then stored as "a.b.c.0" ... "a.b.c.N" and then wrap around as a circular queue.
-Current values is also stored under the normal topic, "a.b.c" in this case.

 # Config